 Discover lots of success stories, and find out how you can be successful yourself!

 But it’s nothing like a mainstream muscle magazine or website.
-It’s free of synthetic (drug-fed) muscle monsters and also free of the drugs, egos, fraud, training nonsense, and endless ads and commercial messages that are endemic in the mainstream.
+It’s free of synthetic (drug-fed) muscle monsters and also free of the drugs, egos, fraud, training nonsense, and endless ads and commercial messages that are endemic in most of the mainstream.

 Because its message is still sorely needed today, and because I’m full of energy and enthusiasm to publish it again.